Coded Robust Aggregation for Distributed Learning under Byzantine Attacks: Introduction

-The novelty of this work is summarized as follows: \begin{enumerate} \item Compared to existing methods that directly apply RBA rules at the server to aggregate local gradients \cite{yin2018byzantine,karimireddy2021learning,chen2017distributed,xia2019faba,xie2018phocas,blanchard2017machine,zhao2024huber,dong2023byzantine}, the proposed method aggregates coded vectors at the server using RBA rules to generate the global model update.
-Since the coded vectors from honest devices are more similar, the robustness of the aggregation at the server is enhanced, leading to a more accurate approximation of the global gradient under Byzantine attacks, thereby improving learning performance.
+Based on the novelty of our work, the main differences between this paper and existing literature are summarized as follows: \begin{enumerate} \item Compared to existing methods that directly apply RBA rules at the server to aggregate local gradients \cite{yin2018byzantine,karimireddy2021learning,chen2017distributed,xia2019faba,xie2018phocas,blanchard2017machine,zhao2024huber,dong2023byzantine}, the proposed method aggregates coded vectors at the server using RBA rules to generate the global model update.
+Since the coded vectors from honest devices are more similar, the robustness of the aggregation at the server is enhanced, thereby improving learning performance.

 \item In traditional gradient coding approaches dealing with Byzantine attacks \cite{hong2024group,data2020data,hofmeister2024byzantine,chen2018draco}, the primary objective is to fully identify Byzantine devices at the server in order to accurately recover the true global gradient as if no Byzantine devices were present.
 In contrast, the key idea in our method is to apply RBA rules at the server to aggregate coded gradients, allowing for an approximate recovery of the global gradient, which is then used to update the global model.
 Compared to current gradient coding methods, the proposed method attains Byzantine robustness with a significantly lower level of redundancy in the allocation of training data among devices.
-In other words, the proposed method imposes lower computational and storage burdens on the devices.
+In other words, the proposed method imposes lower computational and storage burdens on the devices. \item In SGC, the original goal is to address the straggler problem in DL, rather than to defend against Byzantine attacks.
+Based on redundancy in data allocation, coded gradients from the non-straggler devices allow the missing information to be recovered at the server.
+However, directly applying SGC does not provide satisfactory resilience against Byzantine attacks.
+This is because, under Byzantine attacks, the challenge is not merely missing information but the presence of incorrect or malicious messages from Byzantine devices, which can mislead the aggregation process.
+How to leverage and aggregate coded gradients, using the same redundancy in data allocation and encoding principles as SGC, to enhance Byzantine resilience is a fundamentally different problem from using SGC solely to mitigate stragglers.
+This remains an open challenge in the existing literature.
+In this work, although we adopt the same redundancy in data allocation and encoding principles as SGC, we innovatively apply RBA rules at the server to aggregate the coded gradients and thus enhance Byzantine robustness, instead of relying on the original aggregation rule used in SGC.

 \end{enumerate}

 The structure of this paper is as follows.
 In Section \ref{problem model}, we introduce the problem model.
 In Section \ref{our method}, we propose our method and describe the implementation procedure.
 In Section \ref{performance analysis}, we present the performance analysis from a theoretical perspective.
 The numerical results are shown in Section \ref{simulations} to demonstrate the superior performance of the proposed method.
 Finally, concluding remarks are provided in Section \ref{conclusions}.